billti/billti.github.io/_posts/2019-11-04-manifest-free-etw-in-cpp.md

-In general, the provider methods to log events should be as simple as possible, (for example, like the `Log3Fields` method shown above), and be inline methods implemented in the header file, which will allow the compiler to inline the tracing calls as shown in the assembly above.
+In general, the provider methods to log events should be as simple as possible, (for example, like the `Log3Fields` method shown above), and be inline methods implemented in the header file, which will allow the compiler to inline the tracing calls into the instrumented code as shown in the assembly above.
 (Link time optimization may also be able to do this, but I didn't try it).

 ## Performance

-The ETW docs state that on an average machine a provider should be able to log about 10,000 events/sec without too much overhead.
-In my simple testing writing a trivial app to allocate, fill, and sort random arrays (i.e. mostly memory and CPU bound), I noticed on average about a 3% overhead (increase in execution time) with the provider enabled and recording around 10,000 events/sec over a large number of runs.
+I've read ETW notes that state that on an average machine a provider should be able to log about 10,000 events/sec without too much overhead.
+In my simple testing, writing a trivial app to allocate, fill, and sort random arrays (i.e. mostly memory and CPU bound), I noticed on average about a 3% overhead (increase in execution time) with the provider enabled and recording around 10,000 events/sec over a large number of runs.
-This is on my Surface Book 2, which is a good laptop, but is still just a laptop.
+This is on my Surface Book 2, which is a decent laptop, but is still just a laptop.

 The below charts shows the execution time (in microseconds) over 40 runs with the provider enabled and disabled.
-The overhead is usually less than the noise.
+The overhead is often less than the noise.

 <img src="/assets/images/etw-chart.png"/>